jacopofar/blocking-dialog-box/README.md

 You can see the included demo for a complete practical usage example, but here's a textual documentation

+### Step 0 - install the plugin

+This repository also works as a Godot project that you can use to try the demo.
+To use the plugin only in your game you need only the `addons/blocking_dialog_box` folder.
+Copy it inside your `addons` folder then enable the plugin in `Project -> project settings -> addons`

 ### Step 1 - insert the nodes in your project

 Activating the plugin will add 3 new node types: